What Experts Say is the Best Lice Treatment

 - Wash all personal belongings.
 This includes combs, brushes and hair accessories.
 Give member of the family his/her own brush or comb, teaching your child not to share these with others, even siblings.

 - Haircuts aren’t the answer.
-Shaving your child's hair is not recommended for treatment.
+Shaving your child's hair is not a recommended treatment for head lice.
 While treatment of longer hair may be more time consuming and difficult to treat, following all directions on the lice treatment, cleaning of personal belongings and environment, along with daily combing will take care of an infestation.

 - Stay in school.
 The American Academy of Pediatrics recommends not keeping kids from school, as lice don’t present a medical or public health hazard.
 While lice are a nuisance, there are more appropriate ways to handle treatment without disrupting the child's learning environment.